-If you are an out-of-state student, and you are reclassified as a resident for tuition purposes, you will receive the fixed tuition benefit starting the term in which the residency reclassification took effect.
+Out-of-state students who are reclassified as residents for tuition purposes will receive the fixed tuition benefit starting the term in which the residency reclassification took effect.

 This does not apply to students who are billed the in-state tuition rate due to a military tuition benefit such as Active Duty Military or Veterans Choice Act unless they qualify as residents for tuition purposes under 6.S.
 116-143.1.
 Please see the NC Residency website for additional information.

 If you are reclassified as a resident for tuition purposes, you will have the balance of your fixed tuition time period prorated based on the number of semesters attended previously at UNC Asheville and the number of equivalent transfer semesters.
 (One equivalent transfer semester is defined as 0-15 hours of accepted transfer credit post high school.)